numo68/wgroutemgr/README.md

 `wgroutemgr.networks` : A comma-separated list of networks in the CIDR notation to route through the gateway.

 ## Example

+A dovecot running on a 192.168.67.0/24 network needs to be reachable through a traefik proxy coming from 192.168.66.0/24 behind a wireguard tunnel.

 ### Wireguard